department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 <br>

-You can use the VA Appointments mobile app to request an appointment and schedule select appointments at some VA health facilities.
-[Log into the VA Appointments app](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).
-You can also call your VA health facility directly to schedule an appointment.
+To schedule an appointment at a VA health care facility, you can call the facility where you receive care.
 [Find your VA health facility's phone number](/facilities).
+Or, you can use the VA Appointments mobile app to request an appointment and schedule select appointments.
+[Start using the VA Appointments app](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).

 <br>